PRIMARY SCHOOL NO. 4

 How is it significant?

-Avoca Primary School is of architectural and historical significance to the State of Victoria.
+Avoca Primary School is of architectural significance to the State of Victoria.
+It satisfies the following criterion for inclusion in the Victorian Heritage Register:

 Why is it significant?